vicmcl/deeplearwing/README.md

 ### Single-channel images vs double-channel images

+Both sets of images are compared using the Mean Squared Error (MSE) and the Mean Absolute Error (MAE).
+Lower values for both metrics indicate better accuracy of the model.
+These metrics provide an aggregate measure of error across all coordinates.
+They do not provide a measure of error on Cd, Cl or Cm specifically.

 | | Single-Channel Images | Double-Channel Images |
 | :---: | :---: | :---: |
 | MSE | 0.0024 | 0.0021 |
 | MAE | 0.0342 | 0.0310 |

 Both MSE and MAE are lower for the Double-Channel Images, indicating improved model performance.
 The reduction in MSE represents a **12.5%** improvement.
 The reduction in MAE represents a **9.36%** improvement.
 The addition of the curvature heatmap (second channel) appears to provide valuable information to the model, resulting in more accurate predictions.
 The improvement is consistent across both error metrics, suggesting that the benefit is robust and not an artifact of a particular measurement approach.
 The relatively larger improvement in MSE compared to MAE might indicate that the additional channel helps reduce larger errors more effectively.

+### Accuracy of the predictions on coeffecients

 The mean absolute errors are: